CharlesGodwin/pi-setup/README.md

 I prefer this type of install instead of keeping a duplicate image of an existing system.
 Those images grow out of date and take a lot of disk storage on my PC.

 This provides an optional second step to set up use of Google gmail as the outbound email handler.
 If you use something else, or don't want mail support, don't run the second step.

+This has been provided as a template so you can create your own repository just by clicking on the `Use this template`  Refer to https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template

 The files will do the following: